newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/vacant-building-fire-permit.md

 ---
 ## How to Apply

-Contact your town's `Local Enforcing Agency (LEA)|lea` to apply for the permit or get more information.
-Your LEA can be the local fire department or the state Division of Fire Safety.
+Contact your town's `Local Enforcing Agency (LEA)|lea` to apply for the permit.
+Your LEA can be the local fire department or the New Jersey Division of Fire Safety.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

 You may need to get other types of fire permits depending on your business activity.
-Make sure to check with your LEA to see what fire permits you need.
+Check with your LEA to see what fire permits you need.

 :::